streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 When a widget function is called, Streamlit will check if it already has a widget with the same parameters.
 Streamlit will reconnect if it thinks the widget already exists.
 Otherwise, it will make a new one.

-As mentioned earlier, Streanlit determines a widget's ID is based on parameters such as label, min or max value, default value, placeholder text, help text, and key.
-The page name also factors in to a widget's ID.
+As mentioned earlier, Streamlit determines a widget's ID based on parameters such as label, min or max value, default value, placeholder text, help text, and key.
+The page name also factors into a widget's ID.
 On the other hand, callback functions, callback args and kwargs, label visibility, and disabling a widget do not affect a widget's identity.

 ### Calling a widget function when the widget doesn't already exist

 If your script rerun calls a widget function with changed parameters or calls a widget function that wasn't used on the last script run:

 1. Streamlit will build the frontend and backend parts of the widget.
-2. If the widget has been assigned a key, Streamlit will check if that key already exists in session state.
+2. If the widget has been assigned a key, Streamlit will check if that key already exists in Session State.
    a.
-If it exists and is not currently associated to another widget, Streamlit will attach to that key and take on its value for the widget.
+If it exists and is not currently associated with another widget, Streamlit will attach to that key and take on its value for the widget.
    b.
 Otherwise, it will assign the default value to the key in `st.session_state` (creating a new key-value pair or overwriting an existing one).
 3. If there are args or kwargs for a callback function, they are computed and saved at this point in time.
 4. The default value is then returned by the function.